srid/neuron-template/README.md

 - Click "Create repository from template"
   - Note: if you are on the free GitHub plan, your repository should be public for GitHub to publish it.

-GitHub will now build the site, which will become available at `https://<yourgithubusername>.github.io/mynotes/`.
+GitHub will now build the site and serve it at: `https://<yourgithubusername>.github.io/mynotes/`.

 For more information, see [neuron documentation](https://neuron.zettel.page/) as well as the [GitHub Pages guide](https://help.github.com/en/github/working-with-github-pages).